sachsmc/causaloptim/cran-comments.md

-This is a resubmission that changes citEntry to bibentry.
+This is a resubmission that fixes the problem causing warnings about truncation.